parodos-dev/parodos/notification-service/README.md

 * NotificationUser - Contains metadata about a User as well as a List of NotificationGroup(s) the User is associated with

-* NotificationGroup - Contains meta data about the group and list of a Users associated with it
+* NotificationGroup - Contains metadata about the group and list of a Users associated with it

 ## Services and Controllers

 Each Domain entity has an associated Service and ServiceImpl for performing CRUD operations.

 The **NotificationMessageController** provides a single endpoint for creating NotificationMessages.
-This is the endpoint that downstream services/systems can POST too.
+This is the endpoint that downstream services/systems can POST to.

 The **NotificationRecordController** provides both GET endpoints (for obtaining NotificationMessages) and PUT endpoints for updating their metadata (ie: message has been read).